A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

-where $M_1$ and $M_2$ are the maximum and minimum values of $|\nabla(G\ast I(x,y))|$.
-This latter velocity has similar properties with respect to the previous one, having values in $[0,1]$ and being close to $0$ if the magnitude of the image gradient is close to its maximal value, and basically equal to $1$ otherwise.
-It is clear that both definitions have the desired properties, but with slightly different features.
-More precisely, in the first case the velocity depends more heavily on the changes in the magnitude of the gradient, thus giving an easier detection of the edges but also possibly producing false edges inside the object (e.g. in presence of specularity effects).
-On the other hand, the latter velocity is smoother inside the objects, being less dependent on the relative changes in the gradient, but might present some problems in the detection of all the edges if at least one of those is ``more marked''.
+where $m$ and $M$ are respectively the minimum and the maximum values of $|\nabla(G\ast I(x,y))|$.
+This velocity has similar properties with respect to \eqref{vel_c1} and takes values in $[0,1]$ but is close to $0$ if the magnitude of the image gradient is close to its maximal value, and equal to $1$ otherwise. \\ It is clear that both definitions have the desired properties, but with slightly different features.
+More precisely, in the first case the velocity depends more heavily on the changes in the magnitude of the gradient, allowing for an easier detection of the edges but possibly producing false edges inside the object (e.g. when specular effects are present in the image).
+The velocity \eqref{vel_c2} is smoother inside the objects, being less dependent on the relative changes in the gradient, but might present some problems in the detection of all the edges if at least one of those is ``more marked''.